 That was basically the end, though, because he injured his arm in 1936.
 Paul felt that he had tried to come back too quickly after holding out (with brother Dizzy) in spring training.
 Over the next four years, he pitched a few games with the Cards, but won no more than 5 games in any one year.

-In the minors with Houston in 1942 he was 19-8.
+In the minors with the Houston Buffs in 1942 he was 19-8.
 He was almost the oldest player on a team whose average age was 24.7.

 - 15 Wins Seasons: 2 (1934 & 1935)

 - 200 Innings Pitched Seasons: 2 (1934 & 1935)

 - Won a World Series with the St. Louis Cardinals in 1934

 - Phil S. Dixon: The Dizzy and Daffy Dean Barnstorming Tour: Race, Media, and America’s National Pastime, Rowman and Littlefield, Lanham, MD, 2019.
 ISBN 978-1-5381-2739-1

 - Paul Geisler: "Paul Dee Dean", in Charles F. Faber, ed.: The 1934 St. Louis Cardinals: The World Champion Gas House Gang, SABR, Phoenix, AZ, 2014, pp. 86-95.
 ISBN 978-1-933599-731